 Limerick Archives holds an extensive range of archive collections relating both to local government and to the commercial and cultural life of Limerick.
 Thanks to a major cataloguing project, detailed lists of these collections are now available.
 The links below allow researchers to explore all of our catalogued collections.
-These are available to download as PDF or MS word lists.
+These are available to view as PDF by clicking on the collection name.

 For preservation purposes and convenience some of our most popular collections have been digitized and are available to view online here.